Maryland’s brutal start proves costly in regular season finale loss to Michigan State

 But then the Spartans surged once more.
 With just under two minutes to go, Michigan State senior Gabe Brown smiled while skipping down the court after junior Malik Hall made a layup and drew a foul.
 The free throw extended Michigan State’s lead to 75-62 — too much for Maryland to overcome.

-Hall, scoring a team-high 17 points, led the Spartans’ effort off the bench.
+Hall, who scored a team-high 17 points, led the Spartans’ effort off the bench.
 Michigan State got 33 points from its reserves.
 The Terps only got six from their bench.

-Here’s what to know from Sunday’s regular season finale:
+Here’s what else to know from Maryland’s loss:

 Rough start